julian-urbano/MelodyShape/README.md

 	-gui           run with graphical user interface.
 	-h             show this help message.

-	MelodyShape 1.3  Copyright (C) 2015  Julian Urbano <urbano.julian@gmail.com>
+	MelodyShape 1.3  Copyright (C) 2013-2016  Julian Urbano <urbano.julian@gmail.com>
-	This program comes with ABSOLUTELY NO WARRANTY.
-	This is free software, and you are welcome to redistribute it under the terms of the GNU General Public License version 3.
+	This program is distributed under the terms of the MIT License.

 A detailed user manual in PDF is available from the [releases page](https://github.com/julian-urbano/MelodyShape/releases).